-Uber Wants To Help Drivers Get Benefits, But Some Say This Is Bad News For Gig Workers
+Uber’s Latest Concession To Drivers Could Spell Trouble For Gig Workers

 “This isn't just a matter of Washington state,” said Hector Figueroa, an executive with an SEIU local in New York.
 Years of observing Uber’s tactics on the ground have left him wary of cutting any deal with the company.
 “Washington is opening the door for something we believe is harmful for workers.
 So we’re going to oppose it, even though a sister union is actively involved.”

 Traditional labor organizers like Figueroa want Uber drivers to be classified as employees, not as independent contractors.
-This would give drivers the protection of minimum wage laws, while also guaranteeing them certain benefits, like paid sick leave.
-The organizers’ concern is that if labor collaborates with Uber on portable benefits policy, the legislation will cement drivers’ status as contractors, which would compromise their rights and bargaining power while making Uber look both innovative and generous.
+This would give drivers the protection of minimum wage laws while also guaranteeing them certain benefits, like paid sick leave.
+The organizers’ concern is that, if labor collaborates with Uber on portable benefits policy, the legislation will cement drivers’ status as contractors, which would compromise their rights and bargaining power while making Uber look both innovative and generous.

 In Seattle, Uber has actively fought against efforts by the Teamsters to organize drivers.
 The city of Seattle passed an ordinance in 2015 that allowed workers to organize and collectively bargain against ride hail companies like Lyft and Uber even though they weren’t employees.
 But the law, the first of its kind and a policy innovation, didn’t get those interested in unionizing drivers very far.

-While Uber fought the Teamsters on the ground level, programming an anti-union podcast and offering free pizza to drivers who came to anti-union meetings, the Seattle Chamber of Commerce filed a lawsuit and tried to fight the bill in the courts.
-Right now, the bill is hung up in the 9th circuit, and the Teamsters, despite having won their application to represent drivers, is still waiting on a list of driver names and contact info that would allow them to begin their organizing campaign.
+While Uber fought the Teamsters on the ground level, programming an anti-union podcast and offering free pizza to drivers who came to anti-union meetings, the US Chamber of Commerce filed a lawsuit and tried to fight the bill in the courts.
+Right now, the bill is hung up in the 9th Circuit, and the Teamsters, despite having won their application to represent drivers, is still waiting on a list of driver names and contact info that would allow them to begin their organizing campaign.

 The Teamsters in Seattle said they got no warning about the deal between Rolf and Uber at all.
-Rolf’s office blamed a miscommunication, and said the Teamsters union efforts have his full support.
+Rolf’s office blamed a miscommunication and said the Teamsters' efforts have his full support.
 “We support the Teamsters efforts in organizing,” he told BuzzFeed News.
 “We've always worked well together with the Teamster organization, and we expect to on this issue as well.

 But some say that whatever Rolf’s motives might be, his decision benefits Uber without securing any real guarantees for the drivers.

 “Striking a top-down deal with a corporation does not replace organizing.
 It's not innovative.
-It's a cop out,” said Bhairavi Desai, president of the New York Taxi Workers’ Alliance, which has fought Uber on behalf of workers since it launched.
+It's a cop out,” said Bhairavi Desai, president of the New York Taxi Workers Alliance, which has fought Uber on behalf of workers since it launched.
 “There's no doubt this is meant to give Uber some kind of political cover.”

 The Teamsters said drivers they spoke to were “excited to hear that benefits for workers have started to be part of the conversation at Uber.”
 But a spokesperson also pointed out that there’s “nothing holding companies back from offering benefits to workers who need them today,” and that the bill does nothing to address other concerns drivers have, like higher pay and more respect.